 Three quizzes are administered in the Department of Modern Languages.
 From 1st Grade to 3rd Grade Classes.
-Two of these quizzes are conducted on the Internet while one of them is prepared as a skills-integrated task by the Program and Material Development Unit and evaluated by the instructor individually.
+Two of these quizzes are conducted on the Internet while one of them is done by the instructor individually.

 Three ESP quizzes are administered to 4th graders in the Department of Modern Languages.
 Two of these quizzes are applied on LMS (Learning Management System).
-These online quizzes are centrally conducted at an announced date and time (taking place in the weeks before the midterm and the final exam) in six groups (Medicine, Nursing, Science, Sports, Dentistry and Engineering) in eight faculties.
+These online quizzes are centrally conducted at an announced date and time (taking place in the weeks before the midterm and the final exam) in five common-question-content groups (Medicine, Science, Sports, Dentistry and Engineering) in seven faculties.
 The instructors are informed regarding the process of uploading the quiz (previously sent to them in an excel file) to LMS.
 The students are sent a leaflet guiding them to access the quiz on LMS.
-These quizzes consist of multiple choice questions.
+These quizzes consist of 20 multiple choice questions.
 Students learn their grades after they complete the test on LMS.
+The third

-The third ESP quiz is expected to be completed using the online platforms of the coursebooks used.
+ESP quiz is done by the instructors individually who teach the lessons in the faculties.
 The results of the third quiz are announced to the students by their instructors.

 6.5.2.3.
-ORAL PRESENTATIONS
+Oral Presentations

-The subjects of the oral presentation, which constitute 10% of the achievement score, and the date and time is the same for all the faculties/vocational schools.
-Students are given the presentation assignment on the specified topics on Gazi University Learning Management System (lms.gazi.edu.tr) and the instructors evaluate their assignments.
+The subjects of the oral presentation, which constitute 10% of the achievement score, and the date and time are determined by the instructors who teach the lessons in the faculties.
+Students are given the presentation assignment on the specified topics on Gazi University learning management system (lms.gazi.edu.tr) and the instructors evaluate their assignments.

 6.5.2.4.
-FINAL EXAM
+Final Exam

 Final exam booklet for the Department of Modern Languages comprises of "Use of Language" and "Reading" parts.
-The final exam consists of multiple choice questions.
+The final exam consists of multiple-choice questions.
 The exam preparation process is as follows:

-• writing the exam questions,

-- completing a proofreading cycle among TAU members, - making the necessary changes on the exam questions, - finalizing the exam questions, - conducting the exam at the specified time and date, - grading the exams via optical reader after the application of the exam,

-Notification of the grades to the relevant departments on the specified date after the grading process and announcing the results to the students by the relevant instructors
+- writing the exam questions - proofreading of the exam by both the instructor preparing the exam and other members of the TAU - making the necessary changes on the exam questions - Finalizing the exam questions - conducting the exam at the specified time and date - grading the exams via optical reader after the application of the exam - Notification of the grades to the relevant departments on the specified date after the grading process and announcing the results to the students by the relevant instructors

 6.6.
-INVIGILATION POLICY
+Invigilation Policy